twosigma/waiter/kitchen/README.md

-The kitchen app is an HTTP server designed specifically for exercising test scenarios in waiter.
-The [waiter integration tests](../waiter/integration) rely heavily on kitchen for verifying that waiter behaves as expected in various situations.
+The kitchen app is an HTTP server designed specifically for exercising test scenarios in Waiter.
+The [Waiter integration tests](../waiter/integration) rely heavily on kitchen for verifying that Waiter behaves as expected in various situations.

 # Build Uberjar